-The Somerset Poppies is a public installation of artiﬁcial poppies, to be displayed at The Bishop’s Palace in November.
-The installation will feature over 8000 poppies made by children at schools in and around Wells.
-Each poppy will represent a serviceman from Somerset, or who served in a Somerset regiment, who lost his life in World War One.
+The Somerset Poppies is a public installation of artiﬁcial poppies, currently being displayed at The Bishop’s Palace until 25th November.
+The installation features 7986 poppies made by children at schools in and around Wells.
+Each poppy represents a serviceman from Somerset, or who served in a Somerset regiment, who lost his life in World War One.

 The poppies will be on public display for two weeks, during which time the aim is to engage members of the public from across the county in the appreciation of collaborative artwork and county-speciﬁc heritage.

-This collaborative art piece will commemorate 100 years since the end of the conﬂict.
-Inspired by the Blood Stained Lands and Seas of Red display by Paul Cummings, and Rob Heard’s Shrouds of the Somme, the project will also engage children in the appreciation of current artwork by contemporary artists.
+This collaborative art piece commemorates 100 years since the end of the conﬂict.
+Inspired by the Blood Stained Lands and Seas of Red display by Paul Cummings, and Rob Heard’s Shrouds of the Somme, the project has also engaged children in the appreciation of current artwork by contemporary artists.

-Poppies can be pre-ordered for £5 at www.somersetpoppies.co.uk.
+Poppies can be purchased for £5 at www.somersetpoppies.co.uk.
 All proceeds will be donated to the Wells branch of the Royal British Legion, and SSAFA, the armed forces charity.

-The exhibition (11th - 25th November) is free to view, on the Croquet Lawn, beginning with the ceremonial planting of the final poppy at 11am on 11th November.
+The exhibition (11th - 25th November) is free to view, on the Croquet Lawn, and began with the ceremonial planting of the final poppy at 11am on 11th November.